A family pioneering fine art in Utah since 1899,

 with NYC, San Fran, and Santa Fe art world experience!

-In our 21st year, HORNE FINE ART offers high quality Utah artwork, in an inviting and spacious hybrid gallery/studio setting just south of downtown Salt Lake City.
-We currently focus on paintings by award-winning artists Phyllis Horne and her daughter, Karen Horne.
-We also offer select works by Utah artists from our own gallery collection.
-Artwork ranges from traditional Western landscapes and gardens to contemporary impressionist cityscapes, dining scenes and dancers.
-With its sixteen-foot ceilings and large skylights, attractive exhibition space and working studio, HORNE FINE ART offers a authentic setting for the display and creation of art.
+From 2002 to 2023, our team at HORNE FINE ART was pleased to offer high quality Utah artwork, in an inviting and spacious hybrid gallery/studio setting just south of downtown Salt Lake City.
+Artwork ranged from traditional Western landscapes and gardens to contemporary impressionist cityscapes, dining scenes and dancers, presented in group theme shows as well as solo and two person exhibitions.
+With its sixteen-foot ceilings and large skylights, attractive exhibition space and working studio, HORNE FINE ART offered a authentic setting for the display and creation of art, and served the public as an art filled gathering place.

 Whether you are an experienced or new collector, we make it easy to bring the joy of art into your home and business.
 We offer our customers an extensive, varied inventory of original paintings, on-approval services, time payments and local delivery, as well as select fine art prints.